waqaskanju/web-evolution-course/README.md

 # Course Advertisement Website

-This repository contains a webiste, which can be used to showcase your couurse for sale.
+This repository contains a webiste, which can be used to showcase your courses for sale.

 ## Built With